panoptic-labs/panoptic-v1-core/SPECS.md

   /// @dev The purpose of this system is to reduce storage usage when a user has more than one active position.
   /// @dev Instead of having to manage an unwieldy storage array and do lots of loads, we just store a hash of the array.
   /// @dev This hash can be cheaply verified on every operation with a user provided positionIdList - which can then be used for operations
-  /// without having to every load any other data from storage.
+  /// without having to ever load any other data from storage.
   //      numLegs                   user positions hash
   //  |<-- 8 bits -->|<------------------ 248 bits ------------------->|
   //  |<---------------------- 256 bits ------------------------------>|